Practice Problems

 Question 3

-At what minimum non-zero thickness of the film will the intensity of the green light reflected back into the air be a maximum?
+At what minimum non-zero thickness of the film will the intensity of the blue light reflected back into the air be a maximum?

 omit